devxan/fauve-for-floorp/README.md

 ## Credits

-- to [Xan](https://xan.lol/) for finally using Floorp after recomemnding it to another person a year prior
+- to [Xan](https://xan.lol/) for finally using Floorp after recommending it to another person a year prior
 - to [@mgastonportillo](https://github.com/mgastonportillo) for their [Gale for FF](https://github.com/mgastonportillo/gale-for-ff)
 - to [u/captainkaba](https://www.reddit.com/user/captainkaba/) for his [Denkfabrik](https://www.reddit.com/r/FirefoxCSS/comments/rqo5z6/some_people_asked_for_the_css_so_here_is_my_setup/) theme (which was used as a base)
 - to Reddit user [u/It_Was_The_Other_Guy](https://www.reddit.com/user/It_Was_The_Other_Guy/) for his [tip](https://www.reddit.com/r/FirefoxCSS/comments/vzcqzn/comment/ig8a8ba/)